pavponn/Web-Crawler/README.md

  - Download images from pages and save info about them
  - Save links and headlines of pages in the oblects of class Page

-Tests and base are made by Georgiy Korneev
+Tests and base are made by Georgiy Korneev.